 Information review, failure confirmation

-Customer reported failure documentation is very crucial for efficient FA.
-All customers are required to submit a Customer Return Information Form, which is retained for review by the FA analyst.
-It includes a clear and detailed description of device history, usage, characteristics of the failure, and any analytical findings prior to returning the device.
+Customer reported failure documentation is crucial for efficient FA, and must go through the TI customer return process, which helps provide a clear and detailed description of device history, usage, characteristics of the failure, and any analytical findings prior to returning the device.
 This information will help the investigation and ensure resolution in a more timely matter.

 The minimum set of background information that a customer should include when reporting a failure includes: